greiginsydney/captureKNX/docs/advanced-applications.md

 # Advanced Applications

-The knxLogger described here is a stand-alone on-site device, however if you're a little more adventurous, here are a few more things you can do with it:
+The captureKNX described here is a stand-alone on-site device, however if you're a little more adventurous, here are a few more things you can do with it:

 - [Setup the Pi as a Wi-Fi Access Point](#setup-the-pi-as-a-wi-fi-access-point)
 - ['Plug and play' - bake the Wi-Fi credentials into the Pi](#plug-and-play---bake-the-wi-fi-credentials-into-the-pi)